 - Reindeers aren’t just for Christmas or for the Tundra, for that matter.
 At the Cairngorms Reindeer Centre up in Inverness-shire, the UK’s only free-range reindeer herd roam the hills.
 You can trek up to see gentle antlered creatures in their mountain enclosure and even stroke and feed them.

-- A scant and striking set of ruins, medieval Fast Castle sits on a patch of open headland near the border with England.
+- A scant and striking set of ruins, the medieval Fast Castle sits on a patch of open headland near the border with England.
 There are no tourist facilities or information signs here, and the castle gets little footfall so you can explore without encountering another soul.

 - A castle quite unlike all others, graffiti-clad Kelburn in North Ayrshire dates back to the 13th century and is among the oldest in Scotland.
 Its look, however, is much more contemporary with the south side of the structure entirely covered in a colourful mural – one of Scotland’s more unusual examples of street art.